harjeet88/llm-course/README.md

 repository for LLM course
 youtube channel - https://www.youtube.com/datasavvy

-Creating a YouTube course on Large Language Models (LLMs) is a great idea, given the growing interest in AI and machine learning.
-To make your course engaging, accessible, and valuable to a wide audience (from beginners to intermediate learners), the table of contents (TOC) should be structured to cover foundational concepts, practical applications, and advanced topics, while keeping the content digestible for a YouTube audience.
-Below is a suggested TOC for your course, designed to be comprehensive yet concise, with each section corresponding to a potential video or series of videos.

 ### Table of Contents for YouTube Course on Large Language Models (LLMs)